VH-Lab/vhlab-toolbox-matlab/docs/reference/+vlt/+data/fieldsearch.m.md

       |                        in 'param2'?
 If 'param1' is a cell list, then 'param2' can be a cell list of contained
       |                        strings to be matched.
       |   'or'                 - are the searchstruct elements specified in 'param1' OR 'param2' true?
+      |   '~'                  - NOT of any operator, such as ~regexp, negates the outcome of the search
       -----------------------|
   param1                     | Search parameter 1.
 Meaning depends on 'operation' (see above). param2                     | Search parameter 2.
 Meaning depends on 'operation' (see above).